 leading dash instead of two.
 For example, use

 Controls the verbosity level for logging output from

 With increasingly levels of verbosity, the valid values for

 The location of the generated log files, such as

 wb.log, are as follows:

 |Mac OS X|

-: Load the
+: Execute the given